 parameters | list[str] | None | Names to keep as unbound parameters |

 When bindings or parameters are provided, uses kernel.build() to properly resolve array shapes from the bound data.
-Otherwise uses the cached block_value for efficiency.
+Otherwise uses the cached hierarchical block for efficiency.

 to_circuit¶